Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 Here is everything you need to know before visiting Blarney Castle:

 Blarney Castle is located only a 20-minute drive from Cork City in southern Ireland.
 Many tour operators in Cork offer day trips.
-But since we had a rental car, we made a detour to the castle on our way from Kenmare to Kilkenny.
+But since we rented a car, we made a detour to the castle on our way from Kenmare to Kilkenny.

 Though we absolutely recommend visiting the castle, the admission price here was the most expensive of our trip.
 Adult admission is €15 at the door (or €14 online.)
 Admission for children ages 8-14 is €6.